A Guide to Sole Trader Accounting

 Setting up a Sole Trader Business

-The cash basis means recording income when it is received and expenses when paid out, whereas the accrual basis records income when it is earned and expenses when they are incurred.
+The cash basis records income when it is received and expenses when they are paid, whereas the accrual basis records income when it is earned and expenses when they are incurred.

 Registering with HMRC